 Note: People can also be allergic to other egg white proteins like ovotransferrin, ovomucin, lysozyme, and ovoglobulin, but these specific egg white allergies are rare.

 The ovalbumin protein in egg whites is heat sensitive.
-If egg whites are heated for long enough, and at high enough temperatures, with a starch, the ovalbumin protein will break down.
-This means babies who are only allergic to ovalbumin can eat baked eggs, because there is no ovalbumin left in a baked egg.
+If eggs are boiled for 15 minutes in water, most of the ovalbumin protein breaks down.
+If eggs are baked (mixed with starch and heated at 350 F for 30 mins) all the ovalbumin breaks down.
+This means babies who are only allergic to ovalbumin can eat baked eggs, because there is no un-borken ovalbumin left in a baked egg.

 Egg Yolk Allergy